simoninireland/epydemic/doc/adddelete.rst

 model births and deaths, They can be combined (with care) with disease processes to model situations where the underlying network is changing independently of the disease itself.

-The canonical work on addition-deletion networks is :ref:`Moore, Ghosal, and Newman
-<MGN06>`, which also showed that the process is very complex in its most general case.
+The canonical work on addition-deletion networks is Moore *et alias* :cite:`AdditionDeletionNetworks`, which also showed that the process is very complex in its most general case.
 Specific solutions are analytically solvable, however: most notably the case where newly-added nodes are connected to a fixed number of neighbours selected randomly, which is the default behaviour of this class.
 Other behaviours can be implemented by overriding